apify-projects/store-flixbus-search-scraper/README.md

 - `bike_slot` (integer, default: 0): The number of bike slots.
 Note that E-bikes and scooters are not allowed on buses.

 - `proxyConfiguration` (object): Proxy configuration options for using Apify Proxy or your custom proxy.
+Please provide a proxy from a place where cookies policy acceptance is not required.

 Please ensure to provide the required properties: `website`, `from`, `to`, `rideDate`, and `proxyConfiguration`.

+> **Note:** The `currency` property may not always be available in the response data.
+In some cases, Flixbus hides the currency information on different pages.
+As a result, you might receive an empty string (`""`) instead of a specific currency value.
+Please take this into consideration when processing the scraped data.

-Also note that you need to provide at least one valid passenger or you will it will error out.
+> **Note:** You need to provide at least one valid passenger or you will it will error out.

 ## Getting Started